 Wakame is the seaweed most often used in miso soup, but often Kombu is also used to create a briny flavor to the broth.
 Arame is a great option as well because it softens up and becomes like a thin noodle and does not have the briny flavor that some people dislike.
 Nori sheets or nori flakes are also a nice addition to top off your miso soup.

 Is Miso Soup Healthy?

-Miso soup is very healthy, however there are some considerations you may want to take into account when choosing your miso type.
+Miso soup can be very healthy, however there are some considerations you may want to take into account when choosing your miso type.
 If you need to avoid gluten then barley miso will not be a good choice.
 If you want lower sodium then the sweet white or mellow white will be your best option.

-Gluten Free Miso Soup
+Gluten-Free Miso Soup

 All of the Miso Master miso types, except the barley miso are all certified gluten free.
 If you want to use noodles, then choose a wheat free, gluten free noodle like a rice noodle, zucchini or sweet potato noodles or try using arame or wakame instead!

 Miso Master Organic Miso paste is vegan.
 To ensure your miso soup is vegan, check the ingredients on the miso paste you choose to use (some varieties on the market have fish-based seasoning added), and make your own dashi with kombu and dried shiitake mushrooms, leaving out the niboshi or bonito flakes.